MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ## 6. Change failure rate

-By default, Dev Proxy is configured to fail requests with a 50 % chance to known URLS.
+By default, Dev Proxy is configured to fail requests with a 50% chance to URLs that are being watched.
 You can increase or decrease the chance of a request returning an error response.

 Let's update the failure rate so that every request made to the JSON Placeholder API will return an error response.